Abstaina44/AirBnB_clone_v2_/README.md

 <center> <h2>General Use</h2> </center>

-1. First clone this repository.
+##  First clone this repository.

-2. Once the repository is cloned locate the "console.py" file and run it as follows:
+## Once the repository is cloned locate the "console.py" file and run it as follows:

-/AirBnB_clone$ ./console.py
+`AirBnb_clone$ ./console.py`

-4. When this command is run the following prompt should appear:
+## When this command is run the following prompt should appear:

 (hbnb)

-5. This prompt designates you are in the "HBnB" console.
+## This prompt designates you are in the "HBnB" console.
 There are a variety of commands available within the console program.

 Commands